oceanobservatories/ooi-data-explorations/python/README.md

 ### Access Credentials

 Access credentials are required to download the data from OOINet via the M2M interface.
-Directions on how to obtain these, in addition to details about the M2M system, are [available here](https://oceanobservatories.org/ooi-m2m-interface/).
+Directions on how to obtain these, in addition to details about the M2M system, are [available on the OOI website](https://oceanobservatories.org/ooi-m2m-interface/).

 * If you haven't already done so, either create a user account on the [OOI Data Portal](https://ooinet.oceanobservatories.org), or use the CILogon button with an academic or Google account (login button is towards the upper right corner of the